 PA can be almost subconscious for an ex-hating parent to make negative comments about the child’s other parent.
 Sometimes, this may amount to letting off steam after an argument or general venting about divorce frustrations that, unfortunately, take place in front of the child.
 Parents should always be mindful of any derogatory comments made in front of children about the other parent because children identify with being part of both parents.
-Talking about how bad, lazy, unintelligent, or anything else we might think our ex is makes the child believe this about themselves.
+Talking about how bad, lazy, unintelligent, or anything else we might think our ex is, makes the child believe this about themselves.

 The next level of PA includes calculated efforts to keep parent and child apart or to purposely make the child think less of, or even dislike their other parent.
 PA to this extreme is more than an accidental verbal slip, but rather a campaign to divide and destroy.
 Examples include:

-- Manipulation to make a child feel guilty about showing an interest in their other parent (e.g. asking about them or their family, wanting to spend time together, showing pleasure and pride in the relationship etc.) or making them feel bad about going on visitation or accepting contact (e.g. crying because they’ll be lonely without the child or condemning the choice to maintain the relationship).
+- Manipulation to make a child feel guilty about showing an interest in their other parent (e.g. asking about them or their family, wanting to spend time together, showing pleasure and pride in the relationship etc.) or making them feel bad about going to visitation or accepting contact (e.g. crying because they’ll be lonely without the child or condemning the choice to maintain the relationship).

 - Making the child unavailable for calls or visits with the targeted parent including making excuses for the child’s lack of availability, refusing to answer calls or visits and cutting contact short.